Photography guidance

 When considering the learning outcomes and assessment criteria for your course unit, it is important to know what you are being asked to submit.
 These are known as your assessment requirements.
 These will typically include:

-2. Creative Work
+2. Selection of Creative Work

-HE4/HE5 level
+HE4/HE5 levels

-- Selecting three assignment outcomes (excluding critical reviews/essays) or pieces of creative work.
+- Select three assignment outcomes (excluding critical reviews/essays) or pieces of creative work.
 These assignment outcomes/pieces of creative work would typically constitute a series of photographs, but depending on how you have approached an assignment brief or course exercise, it could be a video outcome, an installation, an photographic artefact or other piece of digital media.
 It’s up to you to discern what your strongest outcomes on the course unit have been, not to select the ‘best images’ from across all of the series’ you have produced.

-3. Critical reviews
+3. Critical Review

 All levels